bergesinstitute/grafmethodenglish/book-4-unit-5.md

 🔹 Usamos la pasiva cuando:

 1. We don't know who did the action: *My car was stolen.*
+🔹 No sabemos quién hizo la acción: *My car was stolen.*

 2. The action is more important than the person: *The bridge was built in 1920.*
+🔹 La acción es más importante que la persona: *The bridge was built in 1920.*

 3. In formal or scientific writing: *The experiment was conducted in three phases.*

-🔹 1.
-No sabemos quién hizo la acción: *My car was stolen.*
-2. La acción es más importante que la persona: *The bridge was built in 1920.*
-3. En escritura formal o científica: *The experiment was conducted in three phases.*
+🔹 En escritura formal o científica: *The experiment was conducted in three phases.*

-## Questions in the passive (preguntas en la pasiva)
+## Questions (preguntas)

     Was the book written in English? (¿Fue escrito el libro en inglés?)